john-azzaro/Study-Scroll-Magic-API/README.md

 <dl>
 <dd>

-###
+### Great effects and very easy to implement
 ----------
-Pretty straight forward API, set a controller, create a new scene and add the properties that you want to the scoll effect.
+Pretty straight forward API, set a controller, create a new scene and add the properties that you want to the scroll effect, then add to the controller.

 ### Add indicators to aid in development
 ----------
-The scroll magic
+The scroll magic api comes with a really neat feature that lets you visualize the breakpoints and triggerpoints for scroll effects.
+DO NOT keep these in the final version but keep them around while you configure the effect.

 </dd>